skupperproject/refdog/terminology.md

 ## Skupper networks and sites

 A Skupper network is composed of sites.
-A site is a place where part of your application is running.
+A site is a place where one part of your distributed application is running.

 Sites are linked together to form a dedicated network for your application.
 These links are the basis for site-to-site and